Emily McArdle, MSc. (MBACP)

 Our initial meeting is free of charge for the first 30 minutes; the rest of the session will be available for you to use if you choose to.

 If I am unavailable I will contact you within 24 hours where possible to arrange a suitable time for us to talk further.

 Training and Qualifications

-- Masters of Science in Counselling, University of Strathclyde
+- Masters of Science in Counselling, University of Strathclyde, 2016.

-- Emotion Focused Therapy Level 1, 2 and Masterclasses, University of Strathclyde
+- Emotion Focused Therapy Level 1, 2 and Masterclasses, University of Strathclyde, 2016

-- Postgraduate Diploma In Counselling and Psychotherapy, University of Strathclyde
+- Postgraduate Diploma In Counselling and Psychotherapy, University of Strathclyde, 2013

-- NCFE Certificate in Counselling Skills, Varndean College
+- NCFE Certificate in Counselling Skills, Varndean College, 2009

-- Samaritans Listener Volunteer Training, community and in prison settings
+- Samaritans Listener Volunteer Training, community and in prison settings, 2005

 I work with clients from all walks of life with the following difficulties;

-mental health, anxiety, PTSD, depression, ADHD, anger management, addiction, relationship difficulties, blood-borne virus diagnosis, domestic abuse, sexual abuse, gender or sexuality issues, low self-esteem, suicidal feelings, bereavement, major life events or changes.
+mental health, anxiety, PTSD, depression, ADHD, anger management, addiction, relationship difficulties, living with blood-borne virus, domestic abuse, childhood & adult sexual abuse, gender or sexuality issues, low self-esteem, suicidal feelings, bereavement, major life events or changes.